pingcap/dm/docs/RFCS/20190906_flow_control.md

     StageSlowStart CongestionStage = iota + 1
     // When the concurrency exceeds a threshold, we recommend to increase slowly, which is often called the avoidance stage.
     StageAvoidance
-    // The steady stage means the data flow TPS reaches the bandwidth, the latency keeps steady and no data loss.
+    // The steady stage means the data flow TPS reaches the bandwidth, the latency keeps steady and no transaction failure.
     StageSteady
     // When congestion happens and the concurrency is turned down, we enter the recovery stage.
     StageRecovery